aostromich/recipeformatting/README.md

 ## Steps

 ## Known issues
- - Fractional amounts of ingredients always expand to a plural (e.g "1/2 tablespoons")
- - Cannot handle recipe instructions that have newlines instead of periods
- - Cannot handle fractions formatted as "½" (instead of "1/2")
  - Although this was built with Google Drive in mind, the tag format depends on exact searches which Drive no longer supports (in early 2024).
 Recipes must be mirrored elsewhere to leverage tags (e.g using rclone).

 ## Possible Improvements